The Worst (Jhené Aiko song): Promotion

 On November 11, 2013, Aiko debuted the song's accompanying music video.
 The video depicts Aiko being driven to murder due to her bad relationship, the video continues with Aiko sitting in her kitchen while her boyfriend lies on the floor.
 After committing murder, she makes herself a peanut butter and jelly sandwich, applies her makeup, and puts on her jewelry.
 She washes her hands of blood and calmly walks out of her house in lingerie to waiting cops.
 The video was described by Rap-Up as "dark and deadly."
 Aiko said the video depicted fantasy.

 "I've never killed a guy, and I've never went to jail, but those are the things I have to get out of my head some way.
 It's writing a song and then turning my crazy thoughts into those moments where I'm like, I could really do that, but I'm not going to."

 To promote the song, Aiko performed it live on various occasions.
 On January 18, 2014, she performed the song on "Late Night with Jimmy Fallon," accompanied by The Roots.
 The performance was described as "emotional" by online publication Rap-Up.
 On January 22, 2014 she performed the song at BBC Radio 1′s Future Festival in Maida Vale, London along with her band wearing a flowy white dress.
 The following month on February 13, Aiko performed the song on Conan.
 On May 27, 2014 Aiko performed the single on the "Ellen DeGeneres Show, the performance featured the lights turned low, and Aiko barefoot.

 On July 22, 2014 Aiko released a video of her preparing to go on tour and rehearsals.
 During the video she sang an acoustic rendition of the song along with her guitarist Jeff, during the video Aiko also performed "Stay Ready (What a Life)" and "To Love & Die".

 Remixes

 The song has been remixed by a variety of artists.
 The first came from fifteen-year-old rapper Jaden Smith, in which he lyrically deals with the "complexity of a relationship."
 British rapper Stormzy remixed the song and released the music video on January 26, 2014.
 American rapper T.I. remixed the song for "DJ MLK's Goodnight Don't Exist in ATL 4," during the song the rapper draws on his own relationships and "responds to his scorned lover."
 The song was later remixed by roy Ave who added a short verse to the song.
-American rapper Kirko Bangz release a cover version of the song which featured Bangz free styling, Bannz also released an accompanying video to his free style.
+American rapper Kirko Bangz release a cover version of the song which featured Bangz free styling, Bangz also released an accompanying video to his free style.

 On May 18, The Robert Glasper Trio released an instrumental cover of the song as a promotional single for their upcoming album, "Covered".